naouarouss2/Glowy/README.md

 ## Credits ❤️
 Made by **Oussama NAOUAR**

+Made as part of the **Hack Club Stasis** program asking for a grant.

 Total work time logged : 23.4h
 ## License 🔓
 This project is put opensource.